derekcodes-io/turnstile-laravel/README.md

 # CloudFlare's Turnstile For Laravel

-> A laravel package to facilite the server side validation of Cloudflare's Turnstile captcha service.
+> A laravel package to facilitate the server side validation of Cloudflare's Turnstile captcha service.

 ## Configuration